 NEWARK, NJ - The city is looking to ban plastic bags and penalize businesses up to $1,000 if offered to customers.

 The new measure is on the agenda for city council's Tuesday meeting and would begin fines at $250 dollars each day a business violates the ordinance.
-It requires all retail establishments -- like restaurants, clothing stores or supermarkets -- to provide customers with only reusable or recyclable bags.
+It requires all retail establishments - like restaurants, clothing stores or supermarkets - to sell or provide customers with only reusable or recyclable bags.

 The new rule in Newark would not, however, apply to laundry or dry-cleaning bags, newspaper bags, or bags used to contain or wrap frozen foods, meat or fish.
 Items required to be sold or delivered in plastic bags to meet state and federal food safety or disposal laws would be exempt from the local law.

 Single-use checkout bags create litter problems and negatively impact the environment, the ordinance says.

 The ordinance strictly defines reusable bags as ones that have "at least 2.25 mils in thickness" with a minimum lifetime capability of 125 or more uses.
 It must also be able to carry at least 22 pounds over a distance of at least 175 feet and be capable of being washed multiple times.

 Recyclable paper bags must contain at least 40% post-consumer recycled content, the ordinance states.